VixionzDeer/SillySilliers/README.md

 DNI :
 Spawnism, NSFW fandoms, Weird in-general (Unless your my friend because I love when you do that and be silly, just dont take it to far!!), Over 29, Under 8 (Under 8 do not interact with me because I do sometimes say adult jokes to friends who KNOW I do this.
 If your someone who is offended easily by it, tell me so I don't mention it!) .
-People who call Oblivion a spawnism song, go actually fuck off.
-And if you even call me 'OH YOUR A SPAWNIST' Go be mature.
-I listened to the song BEFORE it was considered 'Spawnism', And It should be a normal song, Grimes did NOT deserve the hate on her song because some Trend about some SPAWNPOINT IN ROBLOX.
-Was turned into Spawnism.
+People who call Oblivion a spawnism song, Grimes did NOT deserve the hate on her song because some Trend about some SPAWNPOINT IN ROBLOX.
 Or thinking a oc of mine with a spawnpoint block as it's torso is spawnism, Most of my skins were made before hand and does not speak about that.
 If you are perhaps rude in general and cannot control your anger towards anything, Do not interact with me.
 If you cover me Please get off.
 Do not vent to me unless you are MY FRIEND.
 I do not take public vents well.
 I will Block you if you even do any of this stuff.